 Achievable: You need to be able to achieve this goal without overexerting yourself.
 Can this goal be achieved based off of the current point you’re at?
-Deciding if a goal is achievable should be based on the level of difficulty, and you’re a track record.
+Deciding if a goal is achievable should be based on the level of difficulty, amount of time, and resources available to you.

 Relevant/Realistic: Smart goals lead to the overall destination that you’re aiming for.
-The benefits of a goal should directly put you in a situation to succeed.
+The benefits of a goal should put you in a situation to succeed with moderate effort.

-They also make you aware of when you’re falling behind the trajectory(path) of goal success which is being strived towards.
+Specific timelines also make you aware of when exactly you’re falling behind the trajectory(path) of goal success that is being strived towards.

-Never tell people your goals.
-This rewards your brain.
-Giving you the satisfaction of completing an unfinished task is counter-productive.
+In a paraphrase of Psychologist Art Markman, never tell people your goals.
+This act rewards your brain.
+Thus, giving you the satisfaction of completing an unfinished task is counter-productive.

-On top of this, it may apply unnecessary pressure, when you don’t live up to the expectations set for yourself.
-Deciding to live a more active lifestyle is stressful enough
+In addition, it may apply unnecessary pressure, when you don’t live up to the expectations set for yourself.
+Deciding to live a more active lifestyle is stressful enough.

+Instead, show them through your actions and results.
 Results are noticed after a consistent effort.
 After you’ve developed a habit, people notice.
-Alleviating pressure, since reaching your goals is second-hand nature(habitual).
+Thus, alleviating pressure, since reaching your goals is already second-hand nature(habitual) by that point.

-Exposing yourself to the gym in small doses
+Try Exposing yourself to Exercise in small doses

 Being too scared to go to the gym is a huge mental obstacle for many.
 Can’t go over, then go under.
 Have you tried other physical activities?